yujiezhangecon/yujiezhangecon.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in Economics at the [Universtity of Houston](https://www.uh.edu/class/economics/), specializing in Applied Microeconomics.
+Candidate in Economics at the [University of Houston](https://www.uh.edu/class/economics/), specializing in Applied Microeconomics.

 My research encompasses environment, health, education, labor, and inequality, particularly in developing countries.
 Recent work investigates the short- and long-term effects of climatic shocks on human capital, highlighting disparities by gender and socio-economic status.